Hardball Tactics in Negotiation Definition & Examples

 Intimidation Negotiation Example-2

-For example, if someone bought a television, it did not work when he wants to open it at home.
-Still, it was nothing wrong when he checked the tv in the store, and then he asked the store to replace one for him, but the store refused to return it because it is available when he checked in the store.
+For example, if someone bought a television, it did not work when he wanted to open it at home.
+Still, there was nothing wrong when he checked the TV in the store, and then he asked the store to replace it for him, but the store refused to return it because it was available when he checked in the store.
 Finally, he said if you do not replace it for me today, I will post this on social media; nobody will come afterward.

 Aggressive Behaviour Tactic